The Welfare Gap of Strategic Storage: Universal Bounds and Price Non-Linearity: Model and Notations

 \begin{remark} In the special case where the demand $D$ is deterministic, the expectation operator $\mathbb{E}[\cdot]$ can be removed.
 The adaptive nature of $B$ simplifies to a standard trajectory optimization problem where the entire demand curve $D_{[0,1]}$ is known a priori.
 In this setting, the problem reduces to the classical deterministic formulation where constraints and objectives are evaluated on a single realized path. \end{remark}

-Let $\mathcal{B}_{\text{CB}}(I)$ and $\mathcal{B}_{\text{DCB}}(I)$ be the set of the optimal solutions to Programming \eqref{obj:CB} and \eqref{obj:DCB} for instance $I$, respectively.
-We define the Price of Anarchy ($PoA$), i.e., the ratio of cost improvement achieved by two kinds of battery, as:
+Let $\mathcal{B}_{\text{CB}}(I)$ and $\mathcal{B}_{\text{DCB}}(I)$ be the sets of optimal solutions to \eqref{obj:CB} and \eqref{obj:DCB}, respectively.
+The \textit{Price of Anarchy} (PoA) measures how much welfare is lost due to selfish operation.
+It is defined as the ratio of the welfare gain under centralized control to that under profit maximization:

-The definition looks complicated for mathematical rigor.
-Recall that the zero function is always feasible; we know the optimal improvement on social cost is non-negative.
-The core part of the Price of Anarchy is the first case in the definition where both batteries improve the social cost.
-We take the maximum since there might be multiple optimal solutions to Programming \eqref{obj:DCB} and we consider the one contribute least to improving social cost.
-In the second case, where even the centralized battery cannot improve the social cost, meaning the battery is not necessary, we define the Price of Anarchy as $1$.
-The last case covers the situation where the decentralized battery might harm the social cost.
+The definition handles three cases for mathematical rigor.
+The first and most important case is when both batteries improve social cost, where the PoA captures the welfare gap.
+Since the zero function is always feasible, the centralized welfare is non-negative.
+We take the maximum over decentralized solutions to capture the worst-case welfare loss when there are ties.
+The second case ($PoA=1$) covers trivial instances where no battery can improve welfare.
+The third case ($PoA=\infty$) arises when the profit-maximizing battery actually harms social welfare.